metallurgical/setup-react-nodejs-es6-babel/README.md

 Run `node server.js`, and wait for web server running up.
 Then navigate to `http://localhost:3000` and play with reactJs simple apps.
 Have fun :)

 # Source
 All the sample code included together with this repo.
-Clone this repo into your local development to test it out.
+Clone this repo into your local development to test it out; before that run `npm install` to install dependencies first before test.